hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [13:58:21](#dx97mD2NTOZoldg-6KlCGMh3m3xLpF5FMM_7k2VC0kA) <GiuseppeChillemi (GiuseppeChillemi)>:
 @hiiamboris
-> Anyway, paths are cleaner but are not gonna be there anytime soon (unless you PR it and defend Ì†ΩÌ∏â
+> Anyway, paths are cleaner but are not gonna be there anytime soon (unless you PR it and defend üòâ

 The ultimate defense is simplicity.
 As "stacking compose" I mean the code practice where you nest multiple compose calls, which can be generalized as "the code practice where you have to transform the block of code multiple times under compose/reshape like functions".
 This forces you to keep in mind the reshaping/transformation mechanism of the functions you are using for this purpose; multiple meta states of the code block; the relevant elements; the final version of the code and where it will interact. *Paths are simply, visible, straightforward with no layer of complications: what you see is what you manage.*
 The second side defense is @greggirwin one: if you have heavy overhead only when using them, well it's your choice as no one will have penalties for these features.